inoxlang/inox/docs/builtin.md

 ### rand

-the rand function generates/picks a random value in a cryptographically secure way.
+The rand function generates/picks a random value in a cryptographically secure way.
 If the argument is a pattern a matching value is returned, if the argument is an indexable an element is picked.

 **examples**